dra27/ocaml/runtime/RuntimeID.md

   executables which have a `DLLS` section will have this bit set.
 Note that a bytecode executable which does not itself require shared library support but which uses `Dynlink` would be expected to check Dynlink.**this is another PR!!** to determine if the runtime actually supports shared libraries.
+Note that this is _not_ set for native code, since the only place it would be used is in `libasmrun_shared.so`!
 - 13: set if the runtime is configured with `--enable-frame-pointers`.
 This is always unset for bytecode, but affects `libasmrun_shared.so`.
 - 14: set if the runtime is configured with `--enable-naked-pointers`